GambitBSM/gambit_1.0/Readme.md

 gambit -f yaml_files/MSSM7.yaml
 ```

 Other examples are provided in the yaml_files folder.
+Further readmes and documentation can also be found in the doc folder.

 License
 --